FolkertsHeiko/MADCAT/README.md

-This repository has been archived, because MADCAT v1 and v2 needed speration.
+This repository has been archived, because MADCAT v1 and v2 needed separation.

-MADCAT v1 maintenance is now in seperate repository: https://github.com/FolkertsHeiko/MADCAT-v1
+MADCAT v1 maintenance is now in separate repository: https://github.com/FolkertsHeiko/MADCAT-v1

-MADCAT v2 maintenance is now in seperate repository, too: https://github.com/FolkertsHeiko/MADCAT-v2
+MADCAT v2 maintenance is now in separate repository, too: https://github.com/FolkertsHeiko/MADCAT-v2